shaktikanta2021/test/README.md

 4.complie both ".cpp" files with command "cl <source file name>"  so that exes will be generated in same folder.

 5.Execute both executables one after another in the order	(i)fb_encoder(ii)fb_decoder with required input.
-(PS: I have created source files inside flatc directory, so that I can compile and run program without much configruations to find the header dependencies/etc..)
+(PS: I have created source files inside flatc installation directory, so that I can compile and run program without much bothering about env/ header dependencies/etc..)

 What programs will do:
 ---------------------